dav793/webrtc-demo1/README.md

 sed -i 's/\r$//' .env
 ```

-In unix systems, you will also need to give yourself execution perms for the bash scripts in `run/`:
+In unix systems, you may also need to give yourself execution perms for the bash scripts in `run/`:
 ```bash
 chmod u+x run/*.sh
 ```

+## How to run

 ### Signaling server